EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/portal.md

 ## 'All Apps' page

-TODO

-The 'All apps' page which has a list of links to all the above apps above, any other available apps, plus one 'Shell Access' link for each back-end to which you have access (selecting an option opens a new browser tab with an SSH session to the back-end).
+The 'All apps' page lists every app to which you have access plus every back-end (cluster) to which you have access, and the Open OnDemand host (if applicable).

-Select an app-specific menu items to access that app.
-The app-specific menu items correspond to the apps available via buttons on the front page.
+Click an app-specific link to access that app.

+Click a back-end-specific 'Shell Access' link to open a new browser tab with an SSH session for a specific back-end, or the Open OnDemand host (if applicable).

 ----

 ## 'My Interactive Sessions' page

-TODO

-The 'My Interactive Sessions' menu (overlaid squares icon) opens the [My Interactive Sessions](#my-interactive-sessions-page) page with information each app run.

-Select an app-specific menu items to access that app.
-The app-specific menu items correspond to the apps available via buttons on the front page.

-This page lists [job cards](jobs.md#job-cards) for jobs created by the following apps:

-TODO

-All but Active Jobs and Job Composter
+The 'My Interactive Sessions' page has information, 'job cards', for each run of an app.
+For more information on what 'job cards' show, see [job cards](jobs.md#job-cards).

+!!!
+Note

+    Only information for what Open OnDemand terms 'interactive apps' is shown.
+All container execution service apps are classed as 'interactive apps'.
+Information on runs of Open OnDemand's [Job Composer](apps/job-composer.md) are shown on that app's own page.